feefles/ese350/lab2.md

     int decode_key = 0x00;
     int count = 0;

+The decoding code is rather boring but here it is in all its glory.
+It breaks them down into now many presses are required for the letter.

     // decode characters consisting of a single button press char decode_key_size_1(int key){